The Lamp of God: Literary significance & criticism

-"The best of (Ellery Queen's) short stories belong to the early intensely ratiocinative period, and both The Adventures of Ellery Queen (1934) and The New Adventures of Ellery Queen (1940) are as absolutely fair and totally puzzling as the most passionate devotee of orthodoxy could wish. ...
+According to the notable crime fiction critic Julian Symons, "The best of (Ellery Queen's) short stories belong to the early intensely ratiocinative period, and both The Adventures of Ellery Queen (1934) and The New Adventures of Ellery Queen (1940) are as absolutely fair and totally puzzling as the most passionate devotee of orthodoxy could wish. ...
 (Every) story in these books is composed with wonderful skill."

-The "Dell 10¢ Book" series, of which this was #23, was a short-lived experiment by Dell Books in 1951.
+The "Dell 10¢ Book" series, of which this was #23, was a short-lived experiment by Dell Books in 1950.
 At 64 pages and a cover price of US10¢, this is a typical entry in the 36-title series.
 This novella has never again been published separately and is usually found contained in The New Adventures of Ellery Queen (1940), a collection of shorter works.

-This novella was included by John Dickson Carr in 1946 among the ten best mystery stories ever written.
+In 1946, this novella was included by the mystery writer John Dickson Carr in his list of the ten best mystery stories ever written.